Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 - [[Installing Diaspora dependencies on OS X|Installing on Mac OS X]]
 - [[Installing Diaspora on Windows XP|Installing on Windows XP]]

-or select your hosting provider from list:
+or select your hosting provider from this list:

 - [[Installing Diaspora dependencies on Dreamhost|Installing on Dreamhost]]

-If you don't see your system on here, we don't currently support it.
-If you figure out how to get it working, though, let us know.
-We'd love to be able to let folks install on (for example) Windows.
+If you don't see your system on here, don't give up.
+It should work similar on most distributions.
+If you figure it out we'd love it when you add a guide here, even a "do the same as for xy" would help.

 After you're done following those instructions, come back here and move on to: